sara-cre/protean/README.md

 ## Running Experiments

-All experiments are launched from `exps/`.
+All experiments are launched from `exps/` (run from the project root).
+The commands below are illustrative examples — adjust dataset, number of users, rounds, alpha, and other parameters to match your setup.

 ### Basic federated run (Dirichlet non-IID)